-Studies show that the brain releases feel-good chemicals when one does an act of generosity — a phenomenon psychologists call "helper's high."
+Studies show that the brain releases feel-good chemicals when performing an act of generosity—a phenomenon psychologists call 'helper's high.'

 Great article reminding us helping others has a personal positive effect. 💯— UpMore Today Inc. (@upmoretoday) August 10, 2020

 "10 Facts That Prove Helping Others Is A Key To Achieving Happiness" by K. Yam and C. Keady found here: https://t.co/cJnuK1o1c6 #helpingothers #mentalhealth #payitforward #bekind pic.twitter.com/LenmA3gBdQ

 "'That way it'll be easier for them to ask us for anything they need form us,'" it concluded.
 This thought-provoking lesson struck a chord with many Reddit users, including some who had never thought about the all implications of a helpful hand.
 A few, who grew up with limited means, shared the other side of the story and how the feeling of being equally helpful helped maintain a sense of dignity even during the most difficult periods in their life.

 "Being someone who grew up poor, I understand this pride and fear of becoming a burden on others.
 What always helped my mother was feeling like she earned whatever we got.
 So neighbors and family would have her or us help with something in exchange for something we needed.
 It helped us both with whatever we needed as well as helping us retain our pride and humanity," explained TheGreatPlathetsby.
 "I honestly do the same thing with people struggling in my community that I know.
 It allows them to accept help and both of us to retain our fullest sense of humanity.
 We have made the idea of struggling or being poor meaning you haven’t tried or worked enough when that often isn’t the case."